 We retain and use personal data (information that relates to and identifies living people) to help us carry out our role in supporting over 50s in Haringey.

 We will always make sure that your personal data is protected and treated securely.
 Any information that you give will be held in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 We also make our Information Asset Register available for people to read to give further clarity about how data relating to them is managed and kept secure.
 This includes our retention schedule and clear details about the lawful basis for storing and keeping personal data.

-Find out more about our Information Governance Policy and our Retention and Disposal Schedule
+Find out more about our Information Governance Policy and our Retention and Disposal Schedule below.

 Information we collect